 We are always impressed with the commitment and time already spent by many of our students in voluntary work in their own communities.
 Our voluntary work programme has links with several of our local community organisations who have built up close links with the school.
 Our aim is for every student in Year 12 to be engaged in a community service project, either organised by themselves or through our links.

-Currently we have strong links with Channing Junior School, Hill Homes, St James’ Church and are hoping to join the Whittington Hospital “Kissing it Better” scheme.
-The skills and experience gained through volunteering is often the most valuable, enjoyable and satisfying part of your week and excellent preparation for the future.
+Currently we have links with Channing Junior School, Hill Homes, St James’ Church and a partnership with Highgate Newtown Community Centre and Brookfield Primary school.
+Through this partnership and others, students will have the opportunity to help others in the community.
+The skills, experience and sense of belonging gained through community service are often the most valuable, rewarding and satisfying part of the week for students and excellent preparation for the future.

 With technology developing at such an astonishing pace, it’s hard to say what the future workplace will look like.
 However, we can be sure that digital skills will be inherent in almost every job.
 For this reason, Channing is developing an exciting, new technological direction for the school with the aim that all students leave Channing with the technological skills needed for their chosen careers.

 We want people to say “if you want your daughter to be equipped for the modern world of technology, engineering and design, then Channing is the perfect place to send her”.

 We know that technology alone will not replace collaboration, good judgment and problem-solving abilities but, by providing a technology-rich learning environment that supports our students through the Sixth Form stage of their education, we are ensuring they are perfectly prepared for the next steps.

 To support all aspirations, the Careers Programme has been expanded over the last three years to take into account feedback from the whole Channing community and particularly our student Careers Leaders.
 At its most intense in Year 12, we provide advice, information and guidance to inform students’ choices about their futures.